-Hard disk drive activity LED: On some server models, each hot-swap hard disk drive has an activity LED.
-When this LED is flashing, it indicates that the drive is in use.

-Hard disk drive status LED: On some server models, each hot-swap hard disk drive has a status LED.
+- Hot-swap hard disk drive activity LED: This LED is used on SCSI hard disk drives.
+Each hot-swap hard disk drive has an activity LED, and when this LED is flashing, it indicates that the drive is in use. - Hot-swap hard disk drive status LED: This LED is used on SCSI hard disk drives.
 When this LED is lit, it indicates that the drive has failed.
 If an optional IBM ServeRAID controller is installed in the server, when this LED is flashing slowly (one flash per second), it indicates that the drive is being rebuilt.
-When the LED is flashing rapidly (three flashes per second), it indicates that the controller is identifying the drive.
+When the LED is flashing rapidly (three flashes per second), it indicates that the controller is identifying the drive. - DVD-eject button: Press this button to release a DVD or CD from the DVD-ROM drive. - DVD-ROM drive activity LED: When this LED is lit, it indicates that the DVD-ROM drive is in use.